 - The ransomware warns you of a countdown for payment and payment increases

 - Files in all directories with names like: HOW TO DECRYPT FILES.TXT or DECRYPT_INSTRUCTIONS.HTML

 If you're part of the incident response team you want to have the technology and ability to detect ransomware and conduct an initial analysis of what it is, and how it has gained access to your device and files.
-After the initial tests it's important that you eradicate the ransomware and complete a full backup to restore your files.
+After the initial tests, it's important that you eradicate the ransomware and complete a full backup to restore your files.

 After the ransomware has been removed from the device, it's important to conduct further tests to find out how it was able to exploit your systems.
-You'll need to look at the technology, the people and process that are in place within your organization and make steps to strengthen and patch them to avoid future breaches.
+You'll need to look at the technology, the people and process that are in place within your organization and take steps to strengthen and patch them to avoid future breaches.